Dental Treatment > Implants

 - They also great for holding in a denture, commonly used in a case to hold a problematic lower denture in place.

-Implant treatment normally has two stages.
+Dental implant treatment normally has two stages.
 First, the implant is placed in the jaw.
 Then, when the jaw has healed, replacement teeth are attached to the implant.
 In some situations, it is possible for temporary teeth to be attached to an implant at the time of fitting.

 Would implants be right for me?